rostam/GraphTea/README.md

 ---
 ###credits
-Graphtea is developed in Sharif university of technology. it is under GPL license.
+GraphTea is developed in Sharif university of technology. it is under GPL license.

 project supervisor:
 Dr. Amir Daneshgar